KomodoPlatform/developer-docs/docs/basic-docs/essential-rpc/blockchain.md

 **getspentinfo '{"txid": "txid_string", "index", block_height_number}'**

-The `getspentinfo` method returns the transaction id and index where an output is spent.
+The `getspentinfo` method returns the transaction id and index where an output is spent.It requires [`spentindex`](../installations/common-runtime-parameters.html#spentindex) to be enabled.

 ### Arguments: